 The Compensation Committee has retained the services of an external compensation consultant, Hewitt Associates.
-The mandate of the consultant is to serve us and work for the Compensation Committee in its review of executive and director compensation practices, including the competitiveness of pay levels, executive compensation design issues, market trends and technical considerations.
-The nature and scope of services rendered by Hewitt Associates on the Compensation Committee's behalf is described below:
+The mandate of the consultant is to work for the Compensation Committee in its review of executive and director compensation practices, including the competitiveness of pay levels, executive compensation design issues, market trends and technical considerations.
+The consultant does not determine or recommend amounts or forms of compensation.
+The general, ongoing nature and scope of services rendered by Hewitt Associates on the Compensation Committee's behalf is described below:

-- Competitive market pay analyses, Board of Director pay studies, dilution analyses and market trends; - Ongoing support with regard to the latest relevant regulatory, technical, and/or accounting considerations impacting executive compensation and benefit programs; - · Guidance on overall compensation program structure and executive employment agreement terms; and - Preparation for and attendance at selected management, committee or Board of Director meetings.
+- · Competitive market pay analyses, Board of Director pay studies, dilution analyses, and market trends; - Ongoing support with regard to the latest relevant regulatory, technical, and/or accounting considerations impacting executive compensation and benefit programs; - Guidance on overall compensation program structure and executive employment agreement terms; and - Preparation for and attendance at selected management, committee, or Board of Director meetings.